ZichenFrankFu/Backside_of_the_Moon/README.md

 *True End*

-After both keys have been obtained, the player escapes all rooms and achieves the True End: they discover that themselves are merely a pair of hands, and that they are in fact on a moonbase.
+After both keys have been obtained, the player escapes all rooms and achieves the True End: they discover that themselves are merely a pair of hands and that they are in fact on a moonbase.
+The owner of these hands, you, is one of the monsters isolated on the moon.

 ![ending_moonbase](https://github.com/user-attachments/assets/f4544315-4f40-4cea-9455-de28674ff385)